jamesvweston/usps-php/README.md

 ## Features

-* A simple, object-oriented PHP wrapper for the USPS API
+* An object-oriented PHP wrapper for the USPS API
-* Your USPS USER_ID is the only required credential
+* Your USPS USER_ID and selection of environment (production or development) is the only required credential
 * Properly documented, PHP doc blocks, and simple to use
 * Full suite of PHP unit tests